harel147/sdm/README.md

 `supervised_classification_example.py` for the supervised setting, and SSDM in `semi_supervised_regression_example.py` and `semi_supervised_classification_example.py` for the semi-supervised setting.

+We also provide an optimized version of SSDM for the semi-supervised setting, suitable for large datasets.
+In this version, we sample only 1%–10% of the labels and leverage `torch` for GPU acceleration.
+Examples of how to use the optimized SSDM can be found in `optimized_ssdm_classification_mnist.py` and `optimized_ssdm_classification_isolet.py`.

 In general, our API is similar to the well-known sklearn transformers API.
 For SDM (supervised setting):

 ```python